Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/resource-tag-assign/guide.en-gb.md

 ## Objective

-Create tags to assign to your services, in order to organize them, and apply policies to them with the desired granularity.
+Tags are labels that you can assign to your resources, which allow you to organize and manage them more efficiently.
+Each tag consists of two parts: the key, which represents an attribute or category, and the value, which is the information associated with that key.

+For example, you can categorize your resources by site, service, or even security level.
+Such use of tags can facilitate searching, organizing your resources, managing associated costs, or applying strategies with the desired granularity, notably.

 **This guide details how to assign and remove tags for individual servers, from the OVHcloud Control Panel.**